aws/aws-xray-sdk-node/packages/core/README.md

 ### Context Missing Strategy Configuration

-By default, when the X-Ray SDK is operating in automatic mode and attempts to find a segment in the `cls` context but cannot find one, it throws a runtime error.
+By default, when the X-Ray SDK is operating in automatic mode and attempts to find a segment in the `cls-hooked` context but cannot find one, it throws a runtime error.
 This behavior can be undesirable when unit testing or doing experimentation.
 It can be changed to instead log an error either by using the `AWS_XRAY_CONTEXT_MISSING` environment variable documented above, or programatically by calling